astsu777/slock/README.md

-# My build of slock v1.4
+# My build of slock v1.5

 ![](https://i.postimg.cc/L4g668VY/screenshot-20210702-023.png)

 This repository hosts the source code of my build of *slock* (Simple X display locker) made by [Suckless software](https://tools.suckless.org/slock/).
 It is based on *slock* v1.4 and different patches have been applied in order to provide the features I like.
 The list of applied patches can be found in the *patches* folder.
 It features:

 * Display a custom message to prompt user to enter password
-* Changing colors: grey when locked, blue when typing password and red if wrong password
+* Changing colors: grey when locked, blue when typing password and red if wrong password (orange if *Caps Lock* is activated)
 * Can be automated using tools such as *xautolock*

 # Installation